DAVID NUNUK / SCIENCE PHOTO LIBRARY DAVID NUNUK / SCIENCE PHOTO LIBRARY

 Keck observatories.
-Telescope domes of the Keck I (at left) and Keck II optical telescopes at the Mauna Kea observatory in Hawaii, USA.
-Each telescope uses a mirror with a diameter of 10m to focus light.
-These are comprised of 36 hexagonal mirrors with a 1.8m diameter which are mounted on computer-controlled motors that make tiny adjustments to keep astronomical objects in precise focus.
-The two telescopes can be used to observe the same object and have their signals combined using interferometry techniques to give a more accurate image.
+Domes of the Keck I (at left) and Keck II optical telescopes seen by moonlight at the Mauna Kea observatory in Hawaii, USA.
+Both domes are open.
+Star trails are seen in the sky.
+Each telescope has a 10 metre diameter mirror to focus light.
+The mirrors are made up of 36 hexagonal units with a 1.8 metre diameter which are mounted on computer-controlled motors that make tiny adjustments to keep astronomical objects in precise focus.
+The two telescopes can be used to observe the same object and can have their signals combined by interferometry to obtain a more accurate image.
 In 1997 the Keck telescopes are the largest optical telescopes in the world.

 Model release not required.
 Property release not required.